Unimed vs Orbit Protect Parent Boost Visa Health Insurance

 • Return of remains

 This protects you from potentially devastating medical bills and ensures you are not a burden on New Zealand’s public health system.
+People on Parent Boost Visas are not eligible for publicly funded healthcare, and may be charged for treatment received in New Zealand.
+Both policies are designed to:

 Quick Snapshot: How the Policies Compare